look4pritam/ArtificialIntelligence/CNN/README.md

 - ResNet
 - MobileNet
   - Depthwise Separable Convolution
+    - Network speed and power consumption - Proportional - Number of fused Multiplication and Addition operations
   - Width multiplier
     - Adjust the number of channels
     - {1, 0.75, 0.5, 0.25}